Jan Nielubowicz: Kidney transplantation

 On January 26, 1966, the first successful cadaveric kidney transplantation in Poland was conducted by Nielubowicz.
 The surgical team had been preparing to start the clinical transplantation program for over two years, practicing the surgery on dogs.
 Experiments were designed to demonstrate the signs and symptoms of acute kidney allograft rejection, and to investigate the influence of several drugs used for its treatment.

-The recipient, a 18-year-old nursing school student, had been prepared for surgery and taken care afterwards in the Department of Medicine by nephrologist Tadeusz Orłowski and his team.
+The recipient, an 18-year-old nursing school student, had been prepared for surgery and taken care afterwards in the Department of Medicine by nephrologist Tadeusz Orłowski and his team.
 The operation started at 5:00 PM and lasted only 57 minutes.
 In the span of a few minutes, the implanted kidney started functioning and the surgery was celebrated as successful.
 The patient died half a year later, on July 16, 1966, despite her kidneys still working properly.
 The cause of death was acute pancreatic necrosis, possibly caused by the use of steroid drugs to prevent renal rejection.
 The same year, Nielubowicz alongside Tadeusz Orłowski performed two more kidney transplants.
 The first of the patients lived with the new organ for two years, and the second - four.